dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 1.4 (2023.11.15) =
+* New: component: `GD Forum Manager` plugin, with 4 events
+* New: component: `Forminator` plugin, with 1 event
+* New: logs panel view support for the object by ID or name
+* New: store statistics for each event on the daily base
+* New: filter events by the plugin it originated from
+* Edit: optimized logs panel views processing and matching
+* Edit: log item dialog view updated rendering for expandability
+* Edit: improved `Event` view display for the Logs panel
+* Edit: Dev4Press Library 4.4 Beta
+* Fix: several small issues with the `Live` Logs updates
+* Fix: object filtering for logs panel was unfinished
+* Fix: notifications property not found for new events

 = 1.3 (2023.11.06) =
 * New: geolocation with the use of `MaxMind GeoLite2` database
 * New: `MaxMind GeoLite2` support for weekly downloading of Lite database